MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 The `contextId` is a positive integer best thought of as a conversation number.
 Just as there can be many UIs connected to the same Node, each UI can be carrying on many simultaneous conversations with the Node.
-When a request is sent as part of a particular conversation, the Daemon and the Node guarantee that the next message received in that conversation will be the response to that request.
+When a request is sent as part of a unique conversation, the Daemon and the Node guarantee that the next message received in that conversation will be the response to that request.
 It is the responsibility of each UI to manage `contextId`s.
 When the UI wants to start a new conversation, it merely mentions a new `contextId` in the first message of that conversation; when it's done with a conversation, it just stops mentioning that conversation's `contextId`.

+It may be tempting to use a single `contextId` for all the messages a UI sends in its lifetime, and this is perfectly legal as far as the Node and Daemon are concerned; but if the UI does this, it will have to determine for itself which conversation each incoming message is part of.
+For example, if there are three conversations going on at once, this might happen:

+1. → Request for conversation 1
+1. → Request for conversation 2
+1. ← Response for conversation 1
+1. → Request for conversation 3
+1. ← Broadcast from Node
+1. ← Response for conversation 3
+1. ← Response for conversation 2

+If each conversation has its own ID, it'll be a lot easier to tell what's going on when a message arrives than it will be if every message is part of conversation 555.

-Some messages are always isolated, and never part of any conversation.
+Some messages are always isolated, and never part of any conversation, like the Broadcast n step 5 above.
 These messages will be identifiable by their `opcode`, and their `contextId` should be ignored.
 (In the real world, it's always zero, but depending on that might be dangerous.)

 Neither the Daemon nor the Node will ever start a conversation, although they will send isolated, non-conversational messages.